ravichaitanyamukkavilli/Jquery-Export/ReadMe.txt

-Using JsExport Plugin you can export your html table,Gridview,WebGrid to excel,doc,xml. along with header color,Alternate Row Color,txtalign,font.
+Using JsExport Plugin you can export your html table,Gridview,WebGrid to excel,doc,xml. along with header color,Alternate Row Color,txtalign,font and font color for header and rows as well .
 Eg:

 <html>